yuhan85/co-shop-Yuhan/README.md

    5. npm install --save-dev @types/cors
    (Role: Since cors is written in JavaScript, this package provides TypeScript typings so that you get type checking and IntelliSense support in your TypeScript code when using cors.)

-   6. Create dabase according to .env
-    (Database is under models folder, make sure "DB_PASSWORD" is your password)
+   6. Create empty `coshop-db` dabase according to .env (Database is under models folder, make sure "DB_PASSWORD" is your password)

-   7. run `client/.gitignore` in the terminal (connect to db, but auto execute drop some tables statement, don't know where those statements come from)
+   7. run `client/.gitignore` in the terminal

-   8. run `ts-node index.ts` error "Unknown database 'coshop-db', I dropped the database.
+   8. run `ts-node index.ts` server is listening local host 3000

+   9. run `npm run dev` in client directory, front end works for every page other than product page

+   10. put .gitignore under project to ignore all node_modules

 ## License